 We aim to continuously increase our corporate value and also consider the return of profits to shareholders to be an important management goal.
 From this perspective, we have decided to make decisions on dividends of surplus, etc. based on our operating environment and the following policy.

-Our basic policy is to continuously provide a stable dividend, and we aim to achieve a consolidated dividend payout ratio of at least 30%, comprehensively taking into consideration such factors as the results of our operations and financial condition each fiscal year and our future prospects.
+The basic dividend policy we have adopted is progressive.
+Under it, the amount of dividends either remains flat or increases, and we aim to achieve a consolidated dividend payout ratio of at least 50%, comprehensively taking into consideration such factors as the results of our operations and financial condition in each fiscal year and our future prospects.